jtwy23/seed2cigar/README.md

 ## Features

-### Navigation Bar
 -	The navigation is sticky to allow the user to always be able to navigate to and from each section.
-It also highlights what section the user is on at any point.
 -	Hero Image at the landing page is for users to associate with the type of website they have reached.
 An impactful cigar image with some elegant text overlayed.
 -	To show the main cigar making regions of the world Google Maps API has been implemented.
 An interactive